polterguy/polterguy.github.io/index.md

 # Introduction

-Magic allows you to wrap your database into HTTP REST endpoints for each CRUD operation towards your tables by the click of a button.
+Magic allows you to wrap your database into HTTP REST endpoints for each CRUD operation towards your tables at the click of a button.
 It works by extracting meta information from your database, for then to generate a code file for POST, GET, PUT and DELETE, representing the **C**reate, **R**ead, **U**pdate and **D**elete operations.
 This allows you to create an HTTP REST backend wrapping your database, literally in seconds.